By Susanna McLeod

 Welcome to The Cartoonists!

 How do cartoonists do it?
 How do they make us laugh, make us think and even make us want to cry?
 With what looks deceivingly like a few simple strokes of the pen, a great sense of humour and a feel for life, these talented artists create art that touches our hearts and minds.
 Join me in one of my favourite things - exploring the lives and art of beloved cartoonists, from the first pioneers to today's talented creators.
-Browse through nearly 200 articles... and growing.
+Browse through over 200 articles... and growing.
 Cheers for Cartoonists!
+Yay!